 Creating The Identity Server (Authority)

 The next step is to create the actual authority who’s going to authenticate and authorize the request.
 You can find the basic steps of creating that here.
-I’m going to concentrate on explaining how policy-based authorization fits into this picture instead of explaining what has already been explained.
-After setting up the basic project and installing packages, we get to configuring IdentityServer4.
+After setting up the basic project and installing packages, we should configuring IdentityServer4.

 First let’s create a class called Config, and specify our protected resources.

 GetApiResources method, we return a list of APIs that we’re going to protect.
-The ApiName is the same name that we’ve used in Creating A Secured API step.
+The first parameter of ApiResource’s constructor is the same name that we’ve used in Creating A Secured API step.
 Now that we’ve specified our resources, we can go ahead and create

 Clients and tell IdentityServer4 what resources this client has access to by setting the